 The above verse from Exodus is the Biblical basis that most Amish use for rejecting photography.
-Over 20 years ago when I first start studying and spending time with the Amish there was one main rule outsiders had to embrace: whatever you do, do NOT photograph them.
-I even heard stories about some Amish who had angrily grabbed the cameras of outsiders and run over them with their buggy.
+Over 20 years ago when I first started studying the Amish there was one main rule outsiders had to embrace: whatever you do, do NOT photograph them.
+I heard stories about some Amish who had angrily grabbed the cameras of outsiders and run over them with their buggy.
 Sheesh, that made me think twice about taking out my point-and-shoot camera that I got free with my Time Magazine subscription.
 You know, the kind of camera that actually took old film that used to be sold in rolls?
 Remember Time Magazine?

-My advice remains: don’t photograph them and that is based more on common courtesy than theology.
+My advice remains: don’t photograph them.
+That is based more on common courtesy than theology.
 Would you want someone photographing you out hanging wash?
 Or your children playing?
 The answer is probably – if you are like me – no. Now, I do think it is perfectly permissible to ask if it’s okay to get a photo if you already have a rapport with an Amish friend.
 I just think sometimes even asking puts pressure on an Amish person.
-So follow the “golden rule” and use your own judgment and I think you’ll be fine.
-Personally, I think photographing a buggy from behind is probably okay.
+So follow the “golden rule” and use your own judgment and you’ll be fine.
+Personally, I think photographing a buggy from behind is okay.

 Other modes of long-distance travel that are acceptable to the Amish include trains and buses.
 Airplane travel is generally not permitted, but some Old Order Amish, however, will fly to their destinations if the needs are urgent and faraway.
-In the far-flung Amish settlements of St. Ignatius and Rexford, Montana, air travel is relied on from time to time to visit family out east.
-So a theme you’ll read in many of these posts is also prevalent with this issue: since it’s impractical to totally shut-out certain technologies, the Amish will do what is in their minds the “next best thing” and that’s keep it at arm’s length.
+In the far-flung Amish settlements of St. Ignatius and Rexford, Montana, air travel is relied on to visit family out east.
+So a theme you’ll read in many of these posts : since it’s impractical to totally shut-out certain technologies, the Amish will do what is in their minds the “next best thing” and that’s keep it at arm’s length.